DEEP-DIVE SUCCESS STORY

 Replicate it: Identify one or more elected officials willing to champion the cause.
 Support them with information, testimony, and public backing.
 One committed council member can keep an issue alive.

-The Daily Post's public records request exposed the DOJ's slow response and generated additional stories about government transparency.
-Even when records weren't produced, the request itself became news.
+The Daily Post's records request exposed the DOJ's slow response and generated additional coverage.
+Even when records weren't produced on time, the stonewalling became its own story.

 Replicate it: File public records requests for: the encryption decision memo, cost analysis, DOJ correspondence, and internal communications.
 Document any delays or stonewalling.

-Senator Becker's SB 1000 created external pressure and elevated the local fight.
-Even though the bill failed, it forced Palo Alto officials to defend their position in a broader context.
+Senator Becker's SB 1000 brought external pressure and made Palo Alto's local fight a statewide story.
+The bill failed in committee, but it forced city officials to defend their position in a much wider context.

 Replicate it: Connect with statewide media associations and legislators.
 Even symbolic legislation creates pressure and news hooks.